Healdsburg, in northern Sonoma County, is an overnight success, 150 years in the making.

 While hops and prunes were the reason many farming families settled in northern Sonoma County, today Healdsburg is a rising star in the already bright constellation of Sonoma County wines.
 Three wine valleys – the Alexander, Dry Creek and Russian River—meet near Healdsburg.
 Other noted wine regions like Chalk Hill and Knights Valley are nearby.

 A good way to explore the many wineries of Healdsburg is to visit the tasting rooms that dot the plaza, interspersed with art galleries and boutiques.
-(Insider tip – Bob Johnson Art Gallery, 314 Center St., Healdsburg, 707-529-3755, is a great stop to meet local artist and raconteur Bob Johnson.
-He also holds walking tours of Healdsburg’s thriving art scene.
-Just ask!)
+(Insider tip – Bob Johnson Art Gallery, 314 Center St., Healdsburg, 707-529-3755, is a great stop to meet local artist and raconteur Bob Johnson, and to pick up a map of local art galleries.)

 Another good way to get a sense of Healdsburg and northern Sonoma County is a multi-day pass from Wine Road.
-Their 3-day wine pass includes special offers from wineries in the area, including waived tasting fees and reserve tastings of premium wines.
+Their one-day wine pass includes special offers from wineries in the area, including complimentary wine tasting and discounts on buying wine.
 Neaby wineries include Wilson Winery, Rodney Strong, Ferrari-Carano, Pezzi King, Dry Creek, Mill Creek, Armida, Foppiano and many others.
 Find all Healdsburg wineries here.

 Often compared to Yountville and St. Helena, its glitzier cousins in neighboring Napa Valley, Healdsburg holds the charms of a small, agricultural community with the amenities of a world-class wine and food destination.